DravaMmonk/COMP90042_2026/README.md

 | **Total**  |   |  | **35**  |

 **Note:** For projects using LLMs, marks will be awarded based on the originality of system design and the clarity of justification, rather than simply using a pretrained model.
+Submissions that rely solely on off-the-shelf models without clear system design and analysis will be considered weak.

 **Leaderboard**